An expert perspective on creating a bright future for the dyeing industry

 To what extent can science help dyehouses eliminate inefficiencies.

 Achieving “Right-First-Time” processing depends on precise understanding of the material to be dyed, on the selected dyestuffs and auxiliaries, on the type of dyeing machine and other resources.
 Optimizing production processes means ensuring that materials spend as short a time in the dyeing machine as possible, reducing idle times to a minimum.
 Comprehensive preparation work collaborating with lab technicians is essential to achieve this.
-Not only can the lab tell you precisely how much time is required to heat up the machines without harming the materials, they can also reveal those minutes when nothing is actually happening.
+The lab can tell you precisely how much time is required to heat up the machines without harming the materials.
+They can also reveal those minutes when nothing is actually happening.
 Eliminate this wasted time and you’re a long way towards creating a more efficient dyeing process.

 Are there some specific examples of efficiencies you could share?

 Polyester Cellulosic blends present particular problems to dyehouses.
 Blends with cotton or viscose can lead to extreme process times.
 These have been as long as twelve hours in the past.
 However, we have developed the PERFECT Dyeing concept which has greatly reduced idle times and improved productivity.
 We have reduced the time required after polyester dyeing using Tanede LR.
 This reduces the rinsing required and removes the need for neutralization saving water, time and energy.
 Following the dyeing of the cellulosic element, our compact after-treatment, Tanapal PURA, reduces the number of washes required.
 In addition, it lowers soaping temperatures from 98°C to 85°C. This unique approach can save you around 2 hours of valuable process time.
 Not to mention significant qualities of water and energy.